epfl-ada/ada-2024-project-insightmasters24/README.md

 We also used the TMDB movie dataset to fill missing values for the release date and additional revenue data of the movies.
 We merge the datasets on the title column.

+We cleaned the actor age data by removing actors that had a negative age (indicating they were born after the movie release date) and actors with unrealistic ages (over 100 years old at the time of movie release) to ensure data quality.

 ### Exploratory Data Analysis

 #### Preliminary Data Distribution Visualization